ZZYW/ThingThingThing/README.md

 ### Environment

-`float TOD_Data.main.TimeNow`

-e.x.
-3:30PM will be represented as 15.5
+`float TOD_Data.main.TimeNow //e.x.
+3:30PM will be represented as 15.5`

 `bool TOD_Data.main.IsDay`

 `bool TOD_Data.main.IsNight`

+### Social

+`int NeighborCount //how many neighbors do you have currently`

 ### Events